ekkupeli/patika-newmindai-task/README.md

 - **Pareto Analysis**: The total sales for each product were calculated and sorted in descending order.
 Using the 80/20 rule (Pareto principle), the analysis identifies the products that contribute to 80% of total sales.
 The cumulative sales were computed, and products were selected until the total sales reached 80%.

     - **Results**: The products contributing to 80% of the total sales are displayed.
 This analysis helps identify key products driving the majority of sales.
-These products are `Kalem, Telefon, Çanta, Defter, Fırın, Su Şişesi, Mouse`
+These products are `Kalem, Telefon, Defter, Çanta, Fırın, Mouse, Su Şişesi`

     - **Visualization**: A graph (`product_sales_pareto`) is created to visualize the Pareto distribution of product sales.
     ![Pareto Distribution of Product Sales](./graphs/product_sales_pareto.png)

 #### **5.2: Cohort Analysis**

 - **Cohort Creation**: Customers' first purchase date was identified, and a cohort month was assigned based on this date.
-This information was added to the new DataFrame and saved as .csv.
+This information and age_group information was added to the new DataFrame and saved as .csv.
 The merged dataset, `merged_df_first_sale`, was created, and sample data was displayed.
 Also saved it as `merged_data_w_first_sale.csv` in `datasets/custom` folder.
 The sales data was then grouped by cohort month and sale month to calculate the number of active customers for each cohort.

 - **Cohort Table**: A cohort table was created to calculate the percentage of customers making repeat purchases in subsequent months.